Getting there by Plane

 Trekking in Sumba is possible - but trekking is something locals do not do.
 A trekking foreigner without a guide is entirely self-responsible.
 For help in an emergency case you have to take care of yourself.

 Trekking tours that I have described in this website are mostly demanding.
+Please note that due to the influence of the monsoon, earthquakes and landslides, some things may no longer be as described.
 Only some of these tours I have done myself.

 sumba_topjpg